Middle-earth: Shadow of Mordor

 Released on Sept 30, 2014

-The realm of Middle Earth has been home to the likes of grand adventures, fantastic beasts, and a number of great legends, and certainly, the Shadow of Mordor covers all of the above.
+The realm of Middle Earth (crafted by JR Tolkien), has been home to the likes of grand adventures, fantastic beasts, and a number of great legends.
+The Shadow of Mordor certainly covers all of the above in its gritty, fantasy world-building.

 Tolkien’s Lord of the Rings is a favorite classic series starring two hobbits, Frodo and Sam, on a journey into Mordor, persuaded by Gandalf to destroy the One Ring.